browserpass/browserpass-extension/README.md

 This means that phishing attack prevention is enabled, and Browserpass is only showing you entries from your password store that match this domain.

-In order for Browserpass to correctly determine matching entries, it is expected that your password store follows naming conventions (see [Organizing password store](#organizing-password-store)), in particular your file or folder name must contain TLD, i.e. not `github.gpg`, but `github.com.gpg`.
+In order for Browserpass to correctly determine matching entries, it is expected that your password store follows naming conventions (see [Organizing password store](#organizing-password-store)).
+In particular your file or folder name must contain a domain with a valid TLD, i.e. not `github.gpg`, but `github.com.gpg`.
 If an attacker directed you to `https://github.co/login` (notice `.co`), Browserpass will **not** present `github.com` entry in the popup.
 However if you intentionally want to re-use the same credentials on multiple domains (e.g. `amazon.com` and `amazon.co.uk`), see [How to use the same username and password pair on multiple domains](#how-to-use-the-same-username-and-password-pair-on-multiple-domains).

 Browserpass will display entries for the current domain, as well as all parent entries, but not entries from different subdomains.
 Suppose you are currently on `https://v3.app.example.com`, Browserpass will present all the following entries in popup (if they exist): `v3.app.example.com`, `app.example.com`, `example.com`; but it will not present entries like `v2.app.example.com` or `wiki.example.com`.

-Finally Browserpass will also present entries that you have recently used on this domain, even if they don't belong to this domain.
+Finally Browserpass will also present entries that you have recently used on this domain, even if they don't actually meet the usual matching requirements.
 Suppose you have a password for `amazon.com`, but you open `https://amazon.co.uk`, at first Browserpass will present no entries (because nothing matches `amazon.co.uk`), but if you hit <kbd>Backspace</kbd>, find `amazon.com` and use it to login, next time you visit `https://amazon.co.uk` and open Browserpass, `amazon.com` entry will already be present.

 The sorting algorithm implemented in Browserpass will use several intuitions to try to order results in the most expected way for a user: